-It's crazy, but tiny bits of actual plastic are being used in millions of popular face and body scrubs, lip sticks, foundations, moisturisers and toothpastes around the world.
-They're massively popular with corporations because they're cheaper than natural ingredients and offer a scrub texture, emulsion or bulk.
+Those tiny bits of actual plastic are being used in millions of popular face and body scrubs, lip sticks, foundations, moisturisers and toothpastes around the world.
+They're popular because they're cheaper than natural ingredients and offer a scrub texture, emulsion or bulk.

-Then they're eaten by fish and birds.
+But once they run down sinks and into the water, they're acciendtally eaten by fish and birds.
 By 2050, there will be more plastic in the ocean than fish.
 They're also found in 90% of birds too.
 They soak up toxins around them, which leaves them up to 1 million times more toxic than the water around them..